-Colombia has endured 50 years of war, in which victims and human rights defenders are routinely attacked for their non-violent efforts to find truth and achieve justice, and more people have been violently forced to flee their homes than almost any other country in the world.
+Colombia has endured 50 years of war, in which victims and human rights defenders have been attacked for their non-violent efforts to find truth and achieve justice.
+More people have been violently forced to flee their homes than almost any other country in the world.
 Yet today, Colombia stands on the brink of peace.
-LAWG calls on the United States to do more to protect and support victims and those denouncing human rights abuses—and to stop endlessly bankrolling war.
+LAWG calls on the United States to fully support peace accord implementation and the rights of victims, so Colombians can live to see a just and lasting peace.

-For half a century, the U.S. embargo on Cuba has been a failed and unjust policy that restricts American liberties and hurts Cuban families.
+For more than half a century the U.S. embargo on Cuba has been a failed and unjust policy that restricts American liberties and hurts Cuban families.
 Since President Obama’s historic announcement in December 2014, a new climate of diplomacy between our two nations has made way for great progress.
 But the fight isn’t over yet.
-Join us in advocating for a change in policy and support our cause to repeal the ban on travel for all Americans.
+Join us in advocating for a change in policy written into law.

-Misguided U.S. policies towards Mexico and the U.S.-Mexico border region have led to thousands of deaths, human rights abuses, and a decline in security and respect for the rule of law.
-LAWG calls on the U.S. to abandon these failed policies in favor of an approach that emphasizes human rights and accountability in our relationship with Mexico and that ensures justice for the thousands of victims and their families.
+Misguided U.S. policies towards Mexico and the U.S.-Mexico border region have led to thousands of deaths, impunity for human rights abuses, and a decline in security and respect for the rule of law.
+LAWG calls on the United States to abandon these failed policies in favor of an approach that emphasizes human rights and accountability in our relationship with Mexico and that ensures justice for the thousands of victims and their families.

 For decades, the United States has trained, equipped, and armed Latin America’s militaries, with little serious oversight and public debate.
 We know, however, that military aid is not incidental to foreign policy nor to our image abroad.
 Military aid to abusive forces, for example, associates the United States with human rights abuses.